Key Takeaways:

 Breaking Down the Stages of Relapse

-Relapse isn’t one moment—it’s a progression.
+Relapse is a progression.
 Each phase offers chances to pause, reflect, and reset before substance use actually happens.

 Emotional Relapse